Svendolin/All-about-AJAX-and-Node.js/readme.md

 ## &nbsp;Node.js - Useful Assistance ✅
 ***
-What does ""SERVERSEITIG" mean here?
+What does "SERVERSEITIG" mean here?
 - We swap the roles.
 When we work SERVERSEITIG, we are "inside the server".
 - We create and start the server (server.js file) and receive requests.
 - That means WE are now the waiters (server) and not the client.
 We OPERATE the client!